Administrative divisions of East Germany: Division into Bezirke

 On 23 July 1952, a law combined the GDR's municipal districts (Kreise) into 14 regional districts (Bezirke), and subsequently, on 25 July 1952, the state governments transferred their administrative tasks to the new regional districts.

 With this law, the Länder were in effect dissolved, and the GDR had become a highly centralized state.
-While they formally remained in existence, they no longer had any political or administrative functions, similar to the situation in Nazi Germany after 1934.
+While they formally remained in existence, they no longer had any political or administrative functions.
 The Bezirke were drawn without regard to the borders of the Länder and each named after their capitals, from north to south: Rostock, Neubrandenburg, Schwerin, Potsdam, Frankfurt (Oder), Magdeburg, Cottbus, Halle, Leipzig, Erfurt, Dresden, Karl-Marx-Stadt (named Chemnitz until 1953), Gera and Suhl.

 The Länderkammer also remained in existence and its members were elected in 1954 by combined sessions of the Bezirkstage (district assemblies) in each Land and in 1958 directly by the Bezirkstage.
-However, on 8 December 1958, the Länderkammer and Länder were formally dissolved with no objections being raised by the Länderkammer.
+However, on 8 December 1958, the Länderkammer formally dissolved itself with no objections being raised.
+The Länder continued to exist de jure up until the entry into force of the 1968 Constitution, which formalized their abolition.

 Due to its special status, East Berlin was originally not counted as a Bezirk.
 In 1961, after the construction of the Berlin Wall, East Berlin came to be recognised in GDR administration as a 15th district, though it retained a special status until the adoption of the 1968 Constitution formally designated it as Bezirk Berlin.

 The Bezirke (with the exception of East Berlin, which consisted of a single municipality) were subdivided into rural districts (Landkreise) and urban districts (Stadtkreise):